 Nose

-Fresh, precise, and complex with aromas of ripe red fruit, spices, cedar, and pencil lead.
+Fresh, precise, and complex, with aromas of ripe red berries, spices, cedar, and pencil shavings

 Serve